iesahin/xvc/book/src/ref/xvc-file-remove.md

 ```

-You can carry-in the missing file from the workspace to the cache.
+You can carry in the missing file from the workspace to the cache.

 ```console
 $ xvc file carry-in --force data.txt